Sustainable investing in the water sector - your impact investment with Tareno

 The first water project, financed with donations from the impact share class, was completed.
 A SoWaDis (Solar Water Disinfection) system was realised at a school in Tanzania in collaboration with the Swiss foundation waterkiosk.

-Would you like to learn more about our sustainability strategy or impact projects?
+Would you like to find out more about our sustainability strategy or impact projects?